Skip to content

 Your wearable knows you're stressed.
 It just can't tell you why.
 Work is the biggest stressor of your day — and for every health tracker on the market, it's invisible.

 We've already started.
-After every session, Particle asks: “How did that feel?” — a simple question that begins to map the relationship between your work and your wellbeing.
-It's the first step toward something we call Vitals.
+After every session, Particle asks one question — “How did that feel?” — and begins to map the relationship between your work and your wellbeing.

 “I don't build software to make people faster.
 I build it to make them proud of what they did.
 The rest, machines can do.”